Skip to content

 The platform seeds two registries on first boot:

-• bundled-static (locked, type static) — the curated list shipped at src/connectors/catalog.yaml.
+• bundled-static (locked, type static) — the curated catalog directory: src/connectors/curated/ in-image, or wherever NB_CURATED_CATALOG_DIR points.
+Every *.yaml/*.yml/*.json in it loads into this one registry.
 Cannot be disabled or removed; operators may rename it.

 • mpak (type mpak, scoped to ["nimblebraininc"]) — the public mpak registry, narrowed to the @nimblebraininc/* scope so first-time installs see only NimbleBrain-curated bundles.
 Operators can broaden the scope or disable the registry entirely.